j19sch/j19sch.github.io/posts/2023/20230114-work-management-tools.md

 <!--
-.. title: Work management tools
+.. title: The affordances of our work management tools are not very agile
 .. slug: work-management-tools
 .. date: 2023-01-14 13:46:25 UTC+01:00
 .. tags: quality engineering, agile